 However, sometimes the stabilization process can become disrupted.
 This happens if even one muscle (or just part of one) fails to function properly.
 As a result, this purposeful movement becomes compromised.
 Then the body responds with a compensatory mechanism that provides a measure of body segmental stability.
 Typically, these compensatory processes involve superficial muscle groups that overload spinal discs and joints, in addition to causing muscle overuse as well as repetitive muscle straining.
 This in turn leads to further imbalance in the locomotion system and a decrease of spinal stability.

-With DNS we can analyze the quality of functional stability and assist in finding a “key link” of the dysfunction.
-The diagnosis is based on a comparison of the patient’s stabilizing patterns with the development of proper stabilization patterns of a healthy baby.
+Fortunately, DNS allows sports injury chiropractors to analyze the functional stability and locate the “key link” associated with the dysfunction.
+A diagnosis will be made after comparing the patient’s stabilizing patterns with the development of healthy stabilization patterns of a normal baby.

-The ultimate strategy is to teach the brain to maintain central control and stability of the movement restored during the therapy.
-This is achieved by stimulation of the stabilizers when placing the patient in the primal developmental positions.
-During stimulation the joints become centrated, the spine extends and the intra-abdominal pressure is increased.
-Eventually, through repetitions of the exercises, central control is established as an automatic model that becomes a fundamental part of everyday movement.
+The final outcome of this type of chiropractic treatment is successfully teaching the patient’s brain to sustain central control and stability of movements restored by the therapy.
+The chiropractor achieves this by stimulating the stabilizers while placing the patient’s body in primal developmental positions.
+During the stimulation procedure, the spine extends, the joints become centrated, and the intra-abdominal pressure is increased.
+By repeating the exercises, automatic central control is eventually reestablished as an essential part of normal, everyday movement.